You asked, we answered: How to help Ukrainian refugees - Local News 8

 How many refugees have fled Ukraine?

-More than 3.4 million refugees have fled Ukraine in less than four weeks, according to the United Nations.
+More than 3.8 million refugees have fled Ukraine in less than five weeks, according to the United Nations.
 An additional 6.5 million have been displaced internally within the country.

 Where are most Ukrainian refugees going?